-Warehouses across the country are running multiple shifts in a day, which can be very hard on equipment like forklifts and poses a problem when you need to factor in time to charge and let them cool down into a busy operation.
+Warehouses across the country are running multiple shifts in a day which can be hard on equipment like forklifts.
+It then poses a problem when you need to factor in time to charge and let them cool down.
 Warehouses are turning to opportunity charging to allow them to work more efficiently.
 The improvement of lithium-ion battery technology has allowed opportunity charging to become a more common practice.

-Opportunity charging can be done with either a lead-acid battery or a lithium-ion battery.
+You can use a lead-acid battery or a lithium-ion battery for opportunity charging.
 When utilizing opportunity charging with a lead-acid battery, you can experience downsides like reduced battery life and more maintenance requirements.
 These downsides are why many facilities are transitioning to lithium-ion batteries.
-Unlike lead-acid, the lifespan of a lithium battery can be extended when opportunity charging.
+Unlike lead-acid, you can extend the lifespan of a lithium battery with opportunity charging.

-You will need a training period to help get your operators trained to plug the forklift into the charger during every possible opportunity to ensure they have enough charge to operate not just during their but also the next shift.
+You will need a training period to help get your operators trained to plug the lift truck into the charger during every possible opportunity to ensure they have enough charge to operate not just during their but also the next shift.

 When properly implemented, opportunity charging will reduce downtime.
 If you want to bring opportunity charging to your facility, contact us to set up an appointment with an expert.